for females.

 I proceed to go to a district building where i pay my fee and am assisted to the waiting area where only a man with a little girl are sitting.
 Another enters the building.
 He also pays his fees and is told there are two people ahead and of him in line and is then directed to the waiting area where he sees the other man and me (i know he see me because i give a "hey- welcome to the waiting area" face and he gives a slight nod) sits, and turns his back to me.

-fingerprinting lady comes out and calls "next!"
+The digital fingerprinting lady comes out and calls "next!"
 The man and his daughter go in the room and we continue to wait.
 10 minutes passes, the finger printing is done and it is time for the "next!"

-but before i can get to the entrance- the slight nod guy leaps up, practically knocking over two chairs, and disappears into what i know to be MY time slot.
+I stand up but before i can get to the entrance- the slight nod guy leaps up, practically knocking over two chairs, and disappears into what i know to be MY time slot.

 What is going on?